LIA-UniBo/NSCNet/README.md

 Results are stored in the *train* folder and they can be compared with Zipf's distribution by launching *utils/analysis/zipf_law_test.py*.

 ## Weights
-The best trained weights for the models can be found here: https://drive.google.com/drive/folders/1Iq2Y7q4eUzBbw2xZtSV3GFtIoJT4PpDC?usp=sharing
+The best trained weights for the NSCNet can be found here: https://drive.google.com/drive/folders/1Iq2Y7q4eUzBbw2xZtSV3GFtIoJT4PpDC?usp=sharing